 Related Research Networks

 Our institute is part of a wider research landscape concerned with cultural identity, memory, heritage, and collective remembrance.
-On this page, we highlight selected UK-based and international networks and institutes working in memory studies which are are connected to our institute through individual researchers and events.
+On this page, we highlight selected UK-based and international networks and institutes working in memory studies which are connected to our institute through individual researchers and events.

 Frankfurt Memory Studies Platform (FMSP) was founded in 2011 by Astrid Erll.
 It is an initiative of the Forschungszentrum für Historische Geisteswissenschaften (FzHG).
 It brings together people and projects from history, sociology, literature, arts, media studies, psychology, and other relevant disciplines in a dialogue about memory.
 Its work is organised around three main research lines: transcultural memory, the mediality of memory, and memory and narrative.
 FMSP wants to shape the future of memory studies by developing and discussing new research questions and new methodologies.